dita-ot/dita-ot/demo/fo/README.txt

 1. Install the DITA Open Toolkit.
 2. Unzip this plugin into an Open Toolkit installation's demo directory.
-3. Install Apache FOP into demo/fop.
-The minimum requirements are to place fop.jar into demo/fop/build/ and all library jar files provided in Apache FOP package into demo/fop/lib/.
+3. Install Apache FOP into demo/fo/fop.
+The minimum requirements are to place fop.jar into demo/fo/fop/build/ and all library jar files provided in Apache FOP package into demo/fo/fop/lib/.
+4. Copy "fop.xconf", which is shipped together within the Apache FOP package in the conf directory, to demo/fo/fop/conf/.
+5. Edit the copied fop.xconf, add this line:
+   <strict-validation>false</strict-validation>
+   below the line "<base>.</base>".
+Save and close fop.xconf.
-4. If you are using JDK 1.5, install saxon.jar in demo/fo/lib/.
+6. If you are using JDK 1.5, install saxon.jar in OT's library directory lib/.
-5. Install the ICU4j jar (optional) as demo/fo/lib/icu4j.jar
+7. Install the ICU4j jar (optional) into OT's library directory lib/icu4j.jar
-6. From the Open Toolkit directory, run "ant -f integrator.xml"
+8. From the Open Toolkit directory, run "ant -f integrator.xml"

 At this point, the FO output is fully integrated into the Open Toolkit's pipeline.
-The plugin infrastructure will detect the FO plugin in step 5 and provide a "pdf2" output: this will invoke this FO output instead of the previous FOP-based output.
+The plugin infrastructure will detect the FO plugin and provide a "pdf" output: this will invoke this FO output instead of the previous FOP-based output.
 Invoke with a command line like:

-java -jar lib/dost.jar /i:doc/DITA-readme.ditamap /transtype:pdf2
+java -jar lib/dost.jar /i:doc/DITA-readme.ditamap /transtype:pdf

 If you are using the startcmd.bat/sh script, make sure the classpath in that script lists saxon.jar before xalan.jar.